Tutorial 6: ViewSets and Routers

 use reinhardt::prelude::*;

-let snippet_viewset = ReadOnlyModelViewSet::<Snippet, SnippetSerializer>::new("snippet");Using Routers
+let snippet_viewset = ReadOnlyModelViewSet::<Snippet, SnippetSerializer>::new("snippet");Choosing the Right Router

 Register ViewSets with routers to automatically generate URLs.